khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/animation-feedback.md

 #### Loading feedback

-Set the button to the loading state following a user action, if the action occurs on the same page.
+Set the button to the loading state following a user action, if the result of the action occurs on the same page without a reload.

 <story-viewer component="base-button" title="Loading button" :args-loading="true"></story-viewer>